 Using smartctl and fio to analyze disk health and performance

 In this article, we will review a number of Linux cli commands and tools that you can use to interact with the system disks.
-We will get through rescanning for a newly added disk, monitoring its performance and monitoring the disk health.
+We will go through rescanning for a newly added disk, monitoring its performance and monitoring the disk health.

 SCSI BUS rescan